Highdimensions/ART/libartservice/service/README.md

 loaded by Framework on app startup.

-A secondary dex file refers to an APK or JAR file that an app adds to its own data directory and loads dynamically.
+A secondary dex file refers to an APK or JAR file that an app adds to its own data directory and loads dynamically through `dalvik.system.BaseDexClassLoader` (which notifies ART Service through the Binder API `android.content.pm.IPackageManager.notifyDexLoad`).
+It can also be provided as a library to other apps.

 Note: Strictly speaking, an APK/JAR file is not a DEX file.
 It is a ZIP file that contain one or more DEX files.
 However, it is called a *dex file*